 We have an extensive patent portfolio that we believe protects the fundamental scope of our technology, including our magnet technology, navigational methods, procedures, systems, disposable interventional devices and our 3D integration technology.
-As of December 31, 2019, we had 70 issued U.S. patents, 1 co-owned U.S. patent and no licensed-in U.S. patents.
-In addition, we had 4 pending U.S. patent applications and 1 co-owned U.S. patent application.
-As of December 31, 2019 we had 28 issued foreign patents and 5 owned foreign patent applications.
+As of December 31, 2020, we had 65 issued U.S. patents, 1 co-owned U.S. patent, and no licensed-in U.S. patents.
+In addition, we had 2 pending U.S. patent applications.
+As of December 31, 2020, we had 23 issued foreign patents and 5 pending foreign patent applications.
 The key patents that protect our Niobe and Genesis RMN Systems extend until 2022 and beyond.

 We also have a number of invention disclosures under consideration and several applications that are being prepared for filing.
 We cannot be certain that any patents will be issued from any of our pending patent applications, nor can we be certain that any of our existing patents or any patents that may be granted in the future will provide us with protection.